Markit presses on with IPO, interviews banks -sources

-NEW YORK Financial information services company Markit Group is moving ahead with an initial public offering and has hired Goldman Sachs (GS.N) as the lead coordinator of the deal, four people familiar with the process said on Tuesday.
+NEW YORK, June 25 Financial information services company Markit Group is moving ahead with an initial public offering and has hired Goldman Sachs as the lead coordinator of the deal, four people familiar with the process said on Tuesday.

-The London-based company, which competes with Bloomberg and Thomson Reuters Corp (TRI.TO), is seeking to raise more than $1 billion in a U.S. listing and is in the process of interviewing banks to fill out its underwriting syndicate, the sources said.
+The London-based company, which competes with Bloomberg and Thomson Reuters Corp, is seeking to raise more than $1 billion in a U.S. listing and is in the process of interviewing banks to fill out its underwriting syndicate, the sources said.

 A registration statement for the deal could be filed with U.S. regulators during the fourth quarter of this year, although timing is still in flux and could change depending on market conditions, one of the sources said.